 This folder in My Content on the Content page helps you organize the items you own.
 Keeping the bulk-published feature layers in a separate folder will help you identify which feature layers were published in this way and, therefore, are dependent on and can be synchronized through the data store item.
 You cannot use your user folder (the one that has the same name as the username used to access the organization) to store these layers.

-- You'll see a list of all the servers to which this data store item was added.
-Choose the server to which you want to publish the data.
+- From the list of servers to which this data store item was added, choose the ArcGIS Server site to which you want to publish the data.

 You can publish layers in bulk to only one server.

-- A folder will be created on the federated ArcGIS GIS Server site to store the services that the map image and feature layer items reference.
-Choose one of the following to specify a name for this folder:
+- Choose one of the following to specify a name for the folder that will be created on the federated ArcGIS GIS Server site to store the services that the map image and feature layer items reference:

 - Use the same name as the folder in My Content—The folder on the GIS Server site will have the same name as the My Content folder you specified in step 3.